mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 In creating a [`Parameter`][vizro.models.Parameter] object, you define the `target` it applies to.
 In the code below:

-* The first parameter enables the user to change the color of the virginica data, targeting both charts.
+* The first parameter enables the user to change the color mapping for the `virginica` category of the iris data set , targeting both charts.
 * The second parameter adjusts the opacity of the first chart alone, through `scatter_iris.opacity`.